 Add Some Gold

 This gazebo shows off a breathtaking design that I could spend days looking at without getting bored!
+I’d even build a separate outdoor living room to do so.
 I love how every little detail seems to be well-thought-out and topped off with brilliant craftsmanship.

 Here, you can see a gorgeous Victorian gazebo made of sturdy iron and optional tempered glass.
 It’s hexagon-shaped with a domed roof that just keeps on giving.
 The black color is a universal code for elegance and the gold details support the luxurious look.

 Wrought iron is a popular choice nowadays among landscaping enthusiasts because it’s very versatile.
 The gazebo portrayed in this picture combines sophistication and practicality in one lovely package.

 The iron base is sturdy, with fine dealing at the corners to uplift the stylish aspects of the design.
 But what I like the most about this wrought iron gazebo is the fact that the seating is built-in, which means you just need to set up a table and you’re good to go!

 With a covered patio like this one, I’d just remove the chairs and add a hot tub to relax on the weekends.
 You could also turn this into an outdoor kitchen, which would look even better.

 If your go-to design philosophy revolves around simplicity, you’ll find that working with wrought iron can help you achieve your goals.

 This is clearly demonstrated by this classy gazebo, which features just enough scroll detailing without being too loud.
 The lack of extra elements makes for an open design, which I think doesn’t distract from your garden.

 Who said that wrought iron and classic design doesn’t mix?
 If you’re looking to incorporate ancient architecture with current trends, you can definitely use some wrought iron in your backyard!